kai-subramanian/kai-subramanian/README.md

 # ⚡Side Projects

+    - Built an OS kernel to display text to VGA buffer.
+Tested on QEMU on Ubuntu 20.04 LTS.
+    - Created a client-server communication application in C++ and Linux.
+    - Created a frontend interface for nmap tool, using PHP.
     - Built a NLP-based sentiment classifier using Twitter API, Bert Classifier and Python.
-Deployed using Streamlit.
-    - Created a Radiomics package for Cancer Detection through Image Processing, using Python.
-Extracted GLCM and Haralick Features from a dataset containing 10000 images.

 # ⚡Paper Publications